 - Experience overseeing all aspects of the editorial process from pre-meeting to editing the drafts to working with the copy editor to fact checking to legal vetting, publication, and promotion

 - Knowledge of a wide range of accessible data and visualization tools

 - A commitment to collaborate with visual storytellers, data scientists, and the CCIJ core team across time zones, languages and cultures.

-This is a part-time, grant-funded, and work-from-home role that will continue throughout 2021 with a possibility of renewal.
-We are looking for people willing to commit 15 hours per week.
+This is a part-time, grant-funded, and work-from-home role that will continue throughout 2022 with a possibility of renewal.
+We are looking for people willing to commit 15 to 20 hours per week.
 The hours the Africa Editor works are flexible, and there are several required meetings per month.

 We strongly value diversity.
 Women, people of color and members of other historically disadvantaged groups are particularly encouraged to apply.

 How to apply

 Please send a cover letter, resume, work samples and two references at Jeff Kelly Lowenstein by Monday, August 15 at email@example.com.

 The Center for Collaborative Investigative Journalism is an award-winning non-profit organization that brings together investigative reporters, data scientists and visual storytellers to carry out ongoing investigations into key global issues.
 We have a commitment to learning from and covering people in underserved communities and to providing opportunities to journalists who would not otherwise have the chance to participate in global projects.